anaymalpani/idoctor/README.md

-# Sytora
+# iDoctor
-Sytora is a multilingual symptom-disease classification app.
+iDoctor is a multilingual symptom-disease classification app.
 Translation is managed through the UMLS coding standard.
 A multinomial Naive Bayes classifier is trained on a handpicked dataset, which is freely available under CC4.0.

 To get started:
 - Clone this repo